facebookresearch/hydra/website/docs/experimental/callbacks.md

 `on_multirun_end` is called one time before the application exits.

 In the `hydra.callbacks` section of your config, you can use a list to register multiple callbacks.
 They will be called in the final composed order for `start` events and in reversed order for `end` events.
-So, for example, suppose have the following composed config:
+So, for example, suppose we have the following composed config:
 ```commandline title="python my_app.py --cfg hydra -p hydra.callbacks"
 # @package hydra.callbacks
 my_callback1: